mariaokounkova/EDGB_Waveforms/README.md

 This will give you a file like `EDGB_Psi4_**.h5` in `[Waveform_dir]` where `**` represents the value of `sqrt_alpha`, as a string (so `sqrt_alpha = 0.01` will give `EDGB_Psi4_0p01.h5`).
 This is your EdGB-modified waveform that you can now analyze!

-### Analyzing waveforms
+### Analyzing and plotting waveforms

-To analyze the resulting waveforms, see the notebook
+To analyze and plot the resulting waveforms, see the notebook

 `AnalyzeEDGBWaveforms.ipynb`